goFrendiAsgard/zaruba/docs/core-concepts/task/task-anatomy.md

   taskName:
     icon: ✨                        # icon of your task
     description: task description
-    extend: ''                      # other task name extended by this task. for multiple extend, use `extends` instead (but no, don't use it)
+    extend: ''                      # parent task name, you can also use `extends` for many inheritance
-    location: './some-directory'    # directory location where your task should run on
+    location: './some-directory'    # task execution location
-    private: false                  # if true, the task is inteded to be extended instead of run directly
+    private: false                  # whether the task is private or not
     timeout: 5m
     dependencies: []                # task's upstreams
     inputs:                         # task's inputs
       -inputName
-    start: [bash, -c, 'python -m http.server 8080'] # command to start simple-command/long running service
+    start:                          # command to start simple-command/long running service
+      - bash
+      - '-c'
+      - python -m http.server 8080
+    check:                          # command to check the completeness of a long-running process
+      - bash,
+      - '-c'
-    check: [bash, -c, 'until nc -z localhost 8080; do sleep 2 && echo "not ready"; done && echo "ready"'] # command to check readiness of long-running process
+      - until nc -z localhost 8080; do sleep 2 && echo "not ready"; done && echo "ready"
     configs:                        # task's configurations
       someConfig: someValue
     envs:                           # task's environments